Social Effects of Alcoholism: Don’t Put The Family At Risk

 Children born to alcoholic women (or any woman who drinks alcohol during pregnancy) face another potential severe problem in the form of fetal alcohol spectrum disorders (FASDs).
 There are four such disorders:

 - An alcohol-related neurodevelopmental disorder, or ARND

 - Partial fetal alcohol syndrome, or pFAS

-Each of these incurable conditions has its own specific effects on the course of normal growth and development.
+Each of these incurable conditions has its specific effects on the course of average growth and development.
 Common problems linked to the presence of a fetal alcohol spectrum disorder include:

 - Poor socialization skills

 - Learning and memory difficulties

 - A decreased ability to carry out an effective daily routine